-- Warning code displayed on the control unit.
-A warning code is advisory and will not immediately stop the function of the unit. - Fault code displayed on the Control Unit. - Fault LED if connected.
+- Warning code displayed on the control unit. - A warning code is advisory and will not immediately stop the function of the unit. - Fault code displayed on the Control Unit.

 If no indications are displayed, then troubleshoot problem according to the fault symptom as described in the following tables.